c4iofranca/react-default-structure-frontend/README.md

 # Getting Started with Create React App

+## `This project is a guideline used by me to structure code and folders for each piece of code.
+Includes ESLint and Prettier configuration for clean code.`
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 ## Available Scripts

 In the project directory, you can run: